Valuing A Business

 Why Value My Business?

 Not surprisingly, value holds different meanings to different people, depending on the circumstances.
 For example, value has a different meaning when we buy an asset versus when we sell an asset.
-It’s human nature to assign a higher value to what belongs to us as assets than when we purchase the same exact asset.
+It’s human nature to assign a higher value to what belongs to us as assets than when we purchase the same asset.
 Research shows that people tend to assign more value to something earned rather than to something gained.
 As a result, we are more likely to assign less value to a million dollars won in Vegas or the lottery, than the same amount of money in our IRA after a lifetime of savings and sacrifices.

 The sale of your company may be many years into the future, however, understanding what your company is worth today can have multiple pay-offs such as: